Saint Januarius in the Amphitheatre at Pozzuoli: Story

-Januarius was an early Christian from the third- and fourth-century.
+Januarius was an early Christian from the third and fourth centuries.
 He was made Bishop of Naples (where he is still the patron saint) and his protection of Christians raised the ire of the Roman Emperor Diocletian.
-According to his hagiographers Januarius was arrested, and then survived various attempts to kill him.
-Gentileschi here portrays one of those attempts, when the saint was thrown into the amphitheatre in Pozzuoli.
+According to his hagiographers, Januarius was arrested and then survived various attempts to kill him.
+Gentileschi here portrays one of those attempts when the saint was thrown into the amphitheatre in Pozzuoli.
 Diocletian expected him to be attacked by the wild animals, but Gentileschi illustrates the moment that the lion and bear are tamed, and with great docility show their obedience to the Bishop.
 The figure kneeling at the bottom left is Proculus, the deacon of Pozzuoli, who like Januarius would also be martyred.

 Provenance

 Along with Saints Proculus and Nicea and Adoration of the Magi, the painting of Januarius was commissioned from her for the choir of Pozzuoli Cathedral.
 The amphitheatre and figures in the background were painted by one (or more) of Gentileschi's collaborators from Rome.
 After fire damage in 1964 they were transferred to the Certosa di San Martino.
 They were later moved to the Museo di Capodimonte in nearby Naples, before returning to Pozzuoli Cathedral in 2014.

-The 1964 fire damaged some of the painting; restorations have partially rectified the damage, while also reavealing Gentileschi's signature beneath the tail of the lion.
+The 1964 fire damaged some of the painting; restorations have partially rectified the damage, while also revealing Gentileschi's signature beneath the tail of the lion.

-Critical Reception
+Critical reception

-Art historians have noted that the style has less of the drama associated with the her earlier paintings, naming it "a balanced and conservative composition."
+Art historians have noted that the style has less of the drama associated with her earlier paintings, naming it "a balanced and conservative composition."
 Others have pointed to the need to use a particular tone that would blend with the other paintings created for the renovation of the cathedral - this would have obliged Gentileschi to work in a slightly more muted style.